thunderace/Esp8266-Arduino-Makefile/README.md

 Based on Martin Oldfield arduino makefile : http://www.mjoldfield.com/atelier/2009/02/arduino-cli.html

 ## Changelog
+04/17/2018
+- Add option to log serial outputs to file (set LOG_SERIAL_TO_FILE=yes in your makefile.
+The out file is serial.log)
+- ESP8266 : Swicth to lwip V2 low memory by default
+- ESP32 : update for last git commit
 02/12/2018
 - Add reset target
 - ESP8266 : update for the last git commit (use lwip_gcc)